(888) 340-0089

 Fiscal Sponsorship vs. Starting a Nonprofit

-Starting a nonprofit means forming your own organization.
-You incorporate at the state level, apply for federal tax-exempt status, build a board of directors, and take on the full responsibilities of running an independent entity.
-It takes more time and more administrative capacity, but you have complete control over your mission, your brand, and your future.
+Starting a nonprofit takes longer and requires more administrative capacity.
+You incorporate at the state level, apply for federal tax-exempt status, build a board of directors, and take on ongoing compliance responsibilities.
+What you gain is full independence.
+Your mission, your brand, your governance, and your future belong entirely to your organization.

-• If your project is short-term, exploratory, or not ready to scale, fiscal sponsorship may be the better starting point.
+• If your project is short-term, exploratory, or not ready to scale, fiscal sponsorship is probably the better starting point.

 When Fiscal Sponsorship Makes Sense